atlassian/graphql-braid/README.md

 ### Discussing

-Meet us in the "Team B" on Stride.
+Meet us in the "CC Team B" on Stride.